 The average cost to hire a licensed HVAC technician to perform a central air conditioning installation will vary from $3,000 to $7,000 or more.
-If you need help installing a new system, give our team a call by phone at (484) 206-8594.
+If you need help installing a new system, give our team a call by phone at (484) 443-4731.
 The staff at WM Henderson provides dependable air conditioning repair and installation services to homes in areas of Pennsylvania such as Coatesville, West Chester, Broomall, and Conshohocken.

-What is an Air Conditioning Compressor?
+What Is An Air Conditioning Compressor?

 The outdoor condensing unit is equipped with a motor that is designed to operate the compressor.
 The compressor in your air conditioner will squeeze the refrigerant into a pressurized gas.
 This will cause the refrigerant to be pushed through a pipe to a coil in the outdoor condensing unit.
 Once the refrigerant reaches the outdoor coils, it will discharge the excess heat and moisture from your house.
 Next, the refrigerant is transformed into a liquid and is circulated to the indoor unit.

-How Long WIll It Take For My Air Conditioner to Cool My House?
+How Long Will It Take For My Air Conditioner to Cool My House?

 If your central air conditioning system is running continuously throughout the day without reaching the temperature on your programmable thermostat, this is an indicator of an issue with your system.
 This operational problem may be caused by a clogged air filter.
 If there is a large amount of dust and dirt in your filter, the air flow in your house will be negatively impacted.
 Your air conditioner may also be distributing warm air due to a crack or hole in your refrigerant line.

 Once the refrigerant becomes too low, the central air conditioner will be unable to remove heat and moisture from the air in your house.
 Lastly, the air in your household may feel too warm due to an incorrectly sized air conditioner.
-Give our team of trained technicians a call at (484) 206-8594 to receive help with an HVAC problem.
+Give our team of trained technicians a call at (484) 443-4731 to receive help with an HVAC problem.
 WM Henderson provides affordable and efficient air conditioning repair and installation services to homeowners in Conshohocken, Coatesville, Broomall, and other areas of Pennsylvania.

-What is the Best Humidity Level for a Home?
+What Is the Best Humidity Level For a Home?

-In addition, a high moisture or humidity may promote the growth of mold in your house.
+In addition, a high amount of moisture or humidity may promote the growth of mold in your house.
 If this issue isn’t fixed quickly, the excess moisture in the air may cause the wood on your couch or bed to rot.
 Does the air in your household feel sticky and humid?
-Give our team a call by phone at (484) 206-8594 to receive help with an air conditioning repair issue.
+Give our team a call by phone at (484) 443-4731 to receive help with an air conditioning repair issue.
 Our team of licensed HVAC technicians offers safe and fair air conditioning services to homes in Broomall and Coatesville, Pennsylvania.

-What is a SEER Rating?
+What Is a SEER Rating?

 A central air conditioning system with a high SEER Rating is more efficient when compared to a system with a lower rating.
 The latest air conditioners for sale on the market feature SEER Ratings that vary from 13 to 21.
 A majority of central air conditioners with high SEER ratios will include either a 2-stage or variable-speed compressor to enhance the temperature and comfort of your home.
 The process of choosing a brand new air conditioner for your household can be stressful.
-Give our team a call by phone at (484) 206-8594 to receive help with an air conditioner replacement.
+Give our team a call by phone at (484) 443-4731 to receive help with an air conditioning repair or replacement.
 The team at WM Henderson provides proven and trusted air conditioning repair services to households in West Chester and other areas of Pennsylvania.